 Dr. Meyer was born and raised in Niles, MI, and moved to the Hudsonville area after graduating from Michigan State University, with a degree veterinary medicine.
 After graduating from MSU, Dr. Meyer worked at the Animal Clinic in Grand Rapids for six years, prior to coming to Georgetown Animal Hospital.
 She came to GAH in 2006 and eventually purchased the clinic from Dr. Bennett in 2009.
 (Which we are all very happy about).

 Dr. Meyer performs routine/diagnostic exams (with an emphasis on preventive health care) as well as routine and not-so-routine (orthopedic) surgical procedures.
 She works not only on dogs and cats, but also treats pocket pets, reptiles and birds.

-Dr. Meyer currently lives in Jenison (though she would rather live in a warmer climate) with her three children: Melena (soon to be heading off to college – that makes me feel OLD), Braden, and Ava.
+Dr. Meyer currently lives in Hudsonville (though she would rather live in a warmer climate) with her three children: Malena (heading off to college – MSU – GO GREEN!), Brayden, and Ava.
 Dr. Meyer and her family have three dogs: Trixie, Lilly and Cayman (the second cutest little staffie EVER!) she also has a cat named Cookie.

-When not working, Dr. Meyer loves to spent time with her family, especially attending all of her kids’ sporting events.
+When not working, Dr. Meyer loves to spend time with her family, especially attending all of her kids’ sporting events.
 She even occasionally coaches for her kids’ teams.
 In the summer, Dr. Meyer prefers to be outdoors in the warm sunlight and she would prefer it if winter did not occur.

 Dr. Chudy joined Georgetown Animal Hospital in the fall of 2011.
 He attended Grand Valley State University where he did his undergraduate work.
 He then attended Michigan State University, where he obtained his veterinary degree.
 After MSU he worked at Cedar Animal Hospital for seven years, at which point we were lucky to sign him on at GAH.
 At GAH he performs routine/diagnostic appointments and surgical procedures; he also performs orthopedic surgeries and ultrasounds.
 He has experience with not only cats and dogs, but exotics as well.
 Dr. Chudy treats birds, pocket pets, reptiles as well as the occasional farm animal.